jacobvarner/100-days-of-code/r1-log.md

 ### R1D57

 Set up and familiarized myself with [my Glitch environment](https://rhinestone-author.glitch.me/) used for the Node.js and npm challenges on freeCodeCamp.
 Glitch seems nice an convenient, but I also tried to set up one Github repository that could track all of my challenges.
 I hopefully will be able to do this for the projects.

+### R1D58

+Today I really got started with Node.js and began to learn about routing with Express.
+I learned how to respond to different HTTP requests, send JSON, and insert middleware functions at the root or on specific HTTP requests.
+It's making sense now, but definitely a step up in bew material compared to front end technologies.